-The State pays a capitation fee to participating playschools and daycare services.
-In return, they provide a pre-school service free of charge to all children within the qualifying age range for a set number of hours over a set period of weeks (see ‘How the ECCE scheme is provided’ below).
+The State pays participating playschools and daycare services a set amount per child to offer the ECCE service.
+In return, participating centres and playschools provide a pre-school service free of charge to all children within the qualifying age range.
+The service is for a set number of hours over a set period of weeks (see ‘How the ECCE scheme is provided’ below).

 Exemptions from age limit

-If your child attends a half-day or “sessional” service, such as a playschool, naíonra, Montessori or parent and toddler group, the normal pattern for the free pre-school year is 3 hours a day, 5 days a week, over 38 weeks.
+If your child attends a half-day or “sessional” service, such as a playschool, naíonra, Montessori or parent and toddler group, the normal pattern for the free pre-school year is 3 hours a day, 5 days a week, over the school year.
 If your child attends for more than 3 hours, you will be charged for the extra time.

-If your child’s sessional service cannot open for 5 days a week, the normal pattern for the free pre-school year is 3 hours and 30 minutes a day, 4 days a week, over 41 weeks.
-This only applies to services which have already been granted permission to run their service over 41 weeks.
+If your child’s sessional service cannot open for 5 days a week, the normal pattern for the free pre-school year is 3 hours and 30 minutes a day, 4 days a week, over the school year.
+This only applies to services which have already been granted permission to run their service over the school year.

-If your child attends a full-time or part-time daycare service, the normal pattern for the free pre-school year is 3 hours per day over 38 weeks.
+If your child attends a full-time or part-time daycare service, the normal pattern for the free pre-school year is 3 hours per day over the school year.
 If your child attends for longer than this each day, you will be charged for the extra time.
 You will also be charged for the extra number of weeks attended